mfaani/mfaani/content/posts/interviewing/arrays/asteroids-collision/index.md

     appendFilePath: true
 ---

-Imagine if we had the following asteroid.
+Imagine if we had the following:

+```
+1    5   3   8   6
+->   ->  <-  <-  ->
+```

 Each number represents the size of an asteroid.
 Each asteroid is either going left or right.
 Bigger asteroids destroy smaller asteroids.
 Asteroids with same size both get destroyed.
-If two asteroids are going in the same direction, they don't hit each other.
+If two asteroids are going in the same direction, they don't hit each other, because all are going in the same speed.

 The challenge is to return: which asteroids will remain at the end?

-```
-1    5   3   8   6
-->   ->  <-  <-  ->
-```

 We can demonstrate this with an array where positive values mean moving towards right while negative values mean moving towards left: `[1,5, -3, -8, 6]`